Virgin Megastores

 Virgin Megastores is an international entertainment retailing chain, founded in early 1976 by Richard Branson as a record shop on London's Oxford Street.

 In 1979 the company opened their first Megastore at the end of Oxford Street and Tottenham Court Road.
-The company expanded to hundreds of stores worldwide in the 1990s, but has lost a large number of stores in recent years, largely with the sale and eventual closing of the British, American, Irish, Canadian, Australian, Italian, Spanish, French, Greek, Japanese and Chinese stores.
+The company expanded to hundreds of stores worldwide in the 1990s, but lost a large number of stores during the 2010s, largely with the sale and eventual closing of the European, North American, Australian, Japanese and Chinese stores.
 By 2015, it operated only in the Middle East and in North Africa.

 History

 Branson's early business ventures

 Richard Branson and Nik Powell had initially run a small record shop called Virgin Records and Tapes on Notting Hill Gate, London, specialising particularly in "krautrock" imports, and offering bean bags and free vegetarian food for the benefit of customers listening to the music on offer.
 After making the shop into a success, they turned their business into a fully fledged record label, Virgin Records.
 The name Virgin, according to Branson (in his autobiography), arose from a colleague of his when they were brainstorming business ideas.
 She suggested Virgin, as they were all new to business, like "virgins".
 The first release on the label was the progressive rock album Tubular Bells by multi-instrumentalist Mike Oldfield in 1973.